Take a break from the fried street food offerings and try some of these healthy … Read more

 Teaching English as a Second Language (TESL)

 Interns are usually placed at temple schools, which are officially registered with the Thai government, that often have many students from low-income, indigenous and hill-tribe families.
 This teaching placement is ideal for students seeking hands-on experience managing a classroom and lesson planning.
-Interns at this school will teach and assist Thai English teachers with lessons during the regular school day, but may also be asked to assist with English clubs or after school tutoring.
+Depending on prior experience, interns at this school will teach and assist Thai English teachers with lessons during the regular school day, but may also be asked to assist with English clubs or after school tutoring.
 The schedule may fluctuate from day to day and will be finalized once the placement begins.
 The goal of this placement is to provide the school’s students with access to a native speaker so that they may strengthen their pronunciation and vocabulary.
 The interns are also an ambassador of Western culture and will be asked to share information about their life at home.
 Upon arrival, a thorough teaching orientation is provided which includes sample lesson plans, online resources and information on how to best prepare as an English teacher in Thailand.

 Although it is possible that you will be assigned a class to yourself, it is more likely that you will act as a teacher’s assistant.
 Usually approximate hours on this project will be five days a week, Monday through Friday.
 Actual teaching hours vary but will usually be two to three 1-hour classes per day, mainly in the mornings from 9 am until 2 or 3 pm.
 The remaining time will be spent at your placement location assisting other teachers as needed, planning future lessons, or grading.
 There are various extra-curricular activities that students are encouraged to take part in as well during and after school and you may be asked to assist in these programs or activities during the course of your placement.
 It is important for the intern at this placement to flexible and open minded.